FFF40/JANOARG/readme.md

 * Open the root folder using the Unity Editor.
 * If you want to make charts:
     * Put your music into the project.
 It is recommended to organize your charts by putting songs into separate folders inside `Assets/Resources/Songs` so the songs don't get included in commits (we currently do not accept song submissions through git).
-    * Open the charter: On the menu bar, click J.A.N.O.A.R.G. > Open Charter
+    * Open the chartmaker: On the menu bar, click J.A.N.O.A.R.G. > Chartmaker
     * Enter your song's information in the fields below the "or create a new one" label.
     * Click the "Create New Chart" button.
 A file will be created inside the folder that the song is currently in.
     * Click the song name in the top left corner and press the "Create New Chart" button to make a new chart.
 You can create as many charts as you'd like.